Winter Car Maintenance Checklist

 Don’t Get Stuck in the Cold – Prepare Your Vehicle for Winter with Telle Tire

 Ensure you and your family enjoy all of the driving adventures you’ll have this season by preparing your vehicle for intense winter weather.
-Get your car in tip-top shape for winter and beyond by bringing it to the professionals at Telle Tire for all of your maintenance needs.
-Contact us for all of your vehicle maintenance needs, and visit a location near you today.
+Whether you need tires in the St. Louis area or Kansas City, et your car in tip-top shape for winter and beyond by bringing it to the professionals at Telle Tire.